tgautam03/Computational-Sciences/lect/Lecture_2.md

 ## Difference Equations

 In order to solve the differential equation numerically, we have to represent it as a difference equation where the derivatives are defined or approximated numerically.
+We can approximate the second derivative in Equation $(1)$ using Finite Difference and write the difference equation as
 $$
 - \frac{u_{i+1}-2u_i+u_{i-1}}{(\Delta x)^2}=f(x_i)=1 \tag{2}
 $$
-The above mentioned approximation to the derivative is defined using Finite Differences.

 Let's take a look at a few finite difference formulae approximating the 1st order derivative: